elenasacristan/treebooks/README.md

 Once the payment has gone through a success message will be displayed and then the user can go to the specified store where the book belongs and collect it.

-If there is any error with the payment the user will see an error message.
+If there is an error with the payment the user will see an error message.

-If the payment has been succesful the following will happen:
+If the payment has been successful the following will happen:
-    - The book(s) will be added to the list of read books and to the list of current_books
+ - The book(s) will be added to the list of read books and the list of current_books
  - The book will become NOT available
-    - The moeny paifd for the book (not including the deposit) will be added to the total moeny raised for the charity
+ - The money paid for the book (not including the deposit) will be added to the total money raised for the charity
  - The number of books rented will be added to the number of books rented since the charity started.
-    - If the user was in a waiting list for the books that is renting the his/her name will be removed from the waiting list.
+ - If the user was in a waiting list for the books that he/she is renting then his/her name will be removed from the waiting list.

 ### Waiting_list app